tjmareng/protocon/src/udp-impl/README.md

 Just kidding; we're working on it.
 We sometimes find issues during the proof process, so consider the current code a beta version.

+# Compile

+Compile the udp-impl/protocol.c file using the command `gcc -o protocol protocol.c -lpthread -lrt`.
+You can run this program using the run_udp_protocol.sh file via `./run_udp_protocol.sh <n>` where <n> is the number of processes.